-Firstly, yes, Jelly does go bad, especially when it contains sugar or fresh fruit.
+Firstly, yes, Jelly does go bad, especially when it contains sugar or fresh fruit preserves.
 Additionally, your storage method will determine how long your Jelly will last.

 USDA guidelines state that Jelly is good for around 12 months.
 But in my experience, they are a little conservative with their estimate.
-So with a proper storage method, you could probably store your Jelly for longer.
+So with proper storage conditions, you could probably store your Jelly for longer.

 Let’s dive in.

 Does Jelly Go Bad?